ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 * Two private portable subnets with 64 IP addresses
 * Eight IP addresses from private portable vMotion subnet

-For information about resource requirements and capacity checking, see [Resource requirements for add-on services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-resource-requirements).
+For more information about resource requirements and capacity checking, see [Resource requirements for services](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices#vc_addingremovingservices-resource-requirements).

 ### NFS storage
 {: #hcx_considerations-nsf-storage}

-If the service mesh target cluster is not a vSAN™ cluster, NFS storage (500 GB/ 10 IOPS/GB) is automatically ordered.
-Note that by default on NSX-V, the service mesh target cluster is the default cluster.
+If the service mesh target cluster is not a vSAN™ cluster, NFS storage (with 500 GB and 10 IOPS/GB) is ordered.

+For vCenter Server with NSX-V instances, the service mesh target cluster is the default cluster.
+{: note}

 ## Considerations when you install HCX
 {: #hcx_considerations-install}